mazurov/command-launcher-registry/docs/spec.md

 - Server configuration follows 12-factor app principles: no configuration file support, only CLI flags and environment variables.
 - Storage paths without a URI scheme (e.g., `./data/registry.json`) are treated as file paths and automatically get `file://` prepended.
 - Relative file paths are resolved relative to the current working directory where the server is started.

+### OCI Storage Assumptions

+- Only one server instance writes to the OCI registry at a time (single-writer assumption); multi-writer scenarios are out of scope.
+- The OCI registry implements the OCI Distribution specification (most major registries do).
+- Storage token format and authentication mechanism are registry-specific; the token is passed as-is to the OCI client library.
+- Network connectivity between server and OCI registry is generally reliable; transient failures result in operation failures (no automatic retry).
+- Registry data size will remain under 100MB (consistent with file storage limits).
+- The OCI artifact uses a simple single-blob layout rather than multi-layer images.
+- Pull operations on startup can tolerate higher latency (up to 30 seconds) compared to push operations during runtime.

 ---